n0kovo/burp-copy-headers-as-args/README.md

 - Wfuzz
 - ffuf

-## Known Issue
+## Known Issues

-Feroxbuster doesn't like "Accept" headers for some reason, so they're not included in the copied output.
+- Feroxbuster doesn't like `Accept` or `Accept-Language` headers for some reason, so they're not included in the copied output.
+- Feroxbuster will only accept User-Agent header using `-a,` / `--user-agent`, so personally I'm just manually changing that `-H` to `-a`

 ## TODO: